Too Close for Comfort: Syndication

 ABC aired reruns of the show during its daytime schedule from June to September 1983.
 The show entered daily broadcast syndication in the fall of 1986, which continued until 2003.
-The show currently airs on Antenna TV weekend afternoons at 2:00pm & 2:30pm ET.
+The show currently airs on Antenna TV weekday afternoons at 4:00pm & 4:30pm ET and Sundays from 9:00am-11:00 ET.
 The syndication rights for Too Close for Comfort are held by DLT Entertainment, a production and distribution company owned by show producer Donald L. Taffner.

 In the U.S., reruns currently air on streaming services Pluto TV and Tubi.

 Home media

 Rhino Entertainment Company (under its Rhino Retrovision classic TV entertainment brand) released the first two seasons of Too Close for Comfort on DVD in Region 1 in 2004/2005.
 However, Rhino's release used the versions of episodes that were edited for syndication, missing several minutes of footage in each, including the tag sequences.
 The episodes are also dubbed to replace references to Oakland with "Oldtown", as Oakland city officials had decried the show's denigration of the city during the show's original run.

 In January 2024, Visual Entertainment Inc. revealed on Facebook that they were working on a complete series box set.
 That box set was released on April 3, 2024.